pythonkc/beginners-python-workshop/day_one/goal_4/linux.rst

 Tips
 ----

 * You can use Tab to auto-complete directory and file names.
-So from inside the root directory /, if you type cd Us and hit Tab, the command prompt will auto-complete the directory name, and you can then hit enter to change into the /Users directory.
+So from inside the root directory /, if you type cd ho and hit Tab, the command prompt will auto-complete the directory name, and you can then hit enter to change into the /home directory.
 * The command prompt maintains a command history.
 You can use the up arrow to cycle through old commands.

 Check your understanding
 ------------------------

-* Answer these questions.
+Answer these questions.
 Experiment at the command line if you need to!
 If you aren't sure about an answer, ask a helper.

 * What directory are you in after starting a new command line prompt?
 * After starting a new command line prompt, how would you get to the root directory?
 * How do you check what files and directories are in your current working directory?
-* If you are in directory /Users, and you want to get to /Users/jesstess/projects, how would you do that?
+* If you are in directory /home, and you want to get to /home/jesstess/projects, how would you do that?
 * What are 2 ways to avoid typing out a full navigation command? (hint: one requires that you've run the command before)
 * What is the difference between a command prompt and a Python prompt?